 - A fleece jacket – you will wear it the most throughout your trip.

-- A GPS device – check if your car has one – otherwise it will be at least 10-15USD per day if you rent one, this way you can bring your own and use it back home as well.
+- A GPS device – check if your car has one – otherwise it will be at least 9-13 euros per day if you rent one.
+By buying one you can bring your own and use it back home as well.
 For this part of the trip this is important, as you have many stops that are easy to miss.

 - In the same category – a GoPro is a cool thing to get.
 There will be endless opportunities to use that wide angle for spectacular movies and images.